Ultrawipf/OpenFFBoard_wiki/Setting-up-target-projects.md

 * disable -fno-rtti

-Some constants and defines to be set in the target headers
+Some constants and defines to be set in the target headers.

+Also take good care of the flash/ram linker settings for the eeprom emulation.
+Look at the official targets for examples.